Le5tes/book-store-task/README.md

 # book-store-task
 A REST-API for a book store in express

+## Prerequisites
+This project uses postgres as a data source.
+For testing in dev set up a postgres database and ensure it accessible via local host

 ## Setup
 - Clone this repository:
 ``` $ git clone git@github.com:Le5tes/book-store-task.git ```